 That special two-evening weekend – the air was different, Ceremony was full of people – they had all come to see the matches, make their bets, eat their street food, maybe meet someone new, or someone old, and have a good time on their bit of time off.

 Walking towards the entrance to the arena felt like going on stage – the tension was very high – and everyone wanted to make a nice entrance.
 Over the other entrances, where there were teams who already had experience doing this, they were hyped – ready to jump in and start looking, running, dodging, escaping, attacking…

 The corridor towards the entrance Raynar’s team was in had a slightly different mood, though.
 Eysin was new to this – and she was a little scared.
 The lightless walls and ceiling became bigger than they were, anxiety snuck in – she started hearing sounds and seeing things she normally wouldn’t pay any attention to.
 And above all these sounds, these lights in pressure, as seen through the zerks’ visor – a red light was pinging her.
 Badum, badum, badum – her heartbeat.
+They are waiting.

-Still a few minutes until the horn blows and the doors opened.
+Still, a few minutes until the horn blows and the doors opened.

 Everyone loved it having the crowds root for their team, gambling on them, wanting to take pictures of them – because the higher the bets – the more people got bought into the games – the bigger the reward.
 The crowd was lively, and everyone who wasn’t participating that day where there, watching them all from the green room.